cellsjs/pisco-gitflow-contexts/docs/users/tutorials/002readlogoutput.md

     [16:55:33] Execution contexts: [ develop, component ]

-Shows all the contexts of this directory in this case you are in a component in develop branch
+Shows all the contexts of this directory in this case you are in a component in develop branch, all the steps will be executed in all the contexts

     [16:55:35] Starting flow: [ start ], steps: [ start, setVersion, push ]